 Driving In Crete: Basic Tips

 Despite the common belief that driving in Greece can be chaotic or overwhelming, there’s nothing much to worry about getting yourself behind the wheel in the country.
-There are just a few unwritten rules you need to keep in mind at all times and use some common sense.
 Nothing more than you would do when driving anywhere else in the world.
+There are just a few unwritten rules you must always keep in mind and use some common sense.

 The National Road

-The northern portion of Crete is more populated and developed area with the island’s capital, major cities, and important seaside resorts along the North coast.
+The northern portion of Crete is more populated and developed, with the island’s capital, major cities, and important seaside resorts along the North Coast.
 Therefore, the roads are in much better condition.
-It’s quite easy to move from one city to the other following the only National Road (known as A90 or BOAK).
+It’s pretty easy to move from one town to another following the only National Road (A90 or BOAK).

-The road is entirely new on several different portions, and although it’s mostly a one-lane track, it’s quite wide and in reasonably good condition.
-Don’t be surprised if locals use the emergency lane when they are being overtaken, it’s the norm all over Crete and probably a logical consequence of having a one-way road.
+The road is entirely new on several different portions, and although it’s mostly a one-lane track, it’s pretty wide and in reasonably good condition.
+Don’t be surprised if locals use the emergency lane when they are being overtaken; it’s the norm all over Crete and probably a logical consequence of having a one-way road.

 Driving In The Mountains

-As we mentioned before, the most famous and beautiful beaches in Crete, such as Matala or Elafonisi, are located in the South.
+As we mentioned, the most famous and beautiful beaches in Crete, such as Matala or Elafonisi, are in the South.
 The area is also home to unique and authentic villages, archaeological sites, monasteries, and other points of interest that you will probably want to check when touring the island by car.

 In order to visit some (or even all!) of these places, it will be necessary to leave the national road behind and face the adventurous mountain trails of Crete.

 Driving the mountain roads is not as extreme as you could expect.
-Except for a few quite impressive roads, they are, in general, well maintained, wide enough, and safe.
-For complete peace of mind, though, you should pay attention to the following details.
+Except for a few quite impressive roads, they are generally well-maintained, wide enough, and safe.
+You should pay attention to the following details for complete peace of mind.

 The Mountain Roads In Winter

-Not everybody is aware that snow is quite common in Crete during the cold season.
-Besides, especially on the west, the weather is often rainy and wet for several days in a week, which can make roads slippery or a bit tricky.
+Not everybody knows that snow is expected in Crete during the cold season.
+Besides, especially in the west, the weather is often rainy and wet several days a week, making roads slippery or tricky.

-Be aware that some roads might be completely close due to harsh weather conditions, so some planning ahead will certainly save you wasting time.
+Be aware that some roads might be closed entirely due to harsh weather conditions, so some planning ahead will certainly save you wasting time.